config | ||

 Sessions

-.
+Sessions are provided and handled via Gorilla sessions and configured in the router located at routes/router.go.
 Session data is currently stored in cookies but there are many options available if you wish to use something else.

 Authentication

-.
+Included are standard authentication features you expect in any web application.
+Authentication functionality is bundled as a Service within services/AuthClient and added to the Container.
 If you wish to handle authentication in a different manner, you could swap this client out or modify it as needed.

 Login / Logout

-to log a user in or out.
+The AuthClient has methods Login() and Logout() to log a user in or out.
 To track a user's authentication state, data is stored in the session including the user ID and authentication status.

-can be used to determine if a user's password matches the hash stored in the database and on the User
+Prior to logging a user in, the method CheckPassword() can be used to determine if a user's password matches the hash stored in the database and on the User entity.

-Routes are provided for the user to login and logout at user/login
+Routes are provided for the user to login and logout at user/login and user/logout.

 Forgot password

-entity in the database belonging to the user.
+Users can reset their password in a secure manner by issuing a new password token via the method GeneratePasswordResetToken().
+This creates a new PasswordToken entity in the database belonging to the user.
 The actual token itself, however, is not stored in the database for security purposes.
 It is only returned via the method so it can be used to build the reset URL for the email.
-Rather, a hash of the token is stored, using bcrypt
+Rather, a hash of the token is stored, using bcrypt the same package used to hash user passwords.
+The reason for doing this is the same as passwords.
+You do not want to store a plain-text value in the database that can be used to access an account.

-package.
+Tokens have a configurable expiration.
+By default, they expire within 1 hour.
+This can be controlled in the config package.
 The expiration of the token is not stored in the database, but rather is used only when tokens are loaded for potential usage.
 This allows you to change the expiration duration and affect existing tokens.

 Since the actual tokens are not stored in the database, the reset URL must contain the user's ID.
-Using that, GetValidPasswordToken()
+Using that, GetValidPasswordToken() will load all non-expired password token entities belonging to the user, and use bcrypt to determine if the token in the URL matches any of the stored hashes.

-Once a user claims a valid password token, all tokens for that user should be deleted using DeletePasswordTokens()
+Once a user claims a valid password token, all tokens for that user should be deleted using DeletePasswordTokens().

-Routes are provided to request a password reset email at user/password
+Routes are provided to request a password reset email at user/password and to reset your password at user/password/reset/token/:uid/:password_token.